 They stared at each other for a long three seconds before they both burst into uncontrollable laughter.

-By the time they had regained their composure, a wall had come down, and the conversation came easier, although Darius would never be an open book.
+By the time they had regained their composure, a wall had come down, and the conversation came easier, although Darius would never be the open book Paige was hoping for.
 And her efforts to get him to call her Paige fell on deaf ears.

 “I’m 10 years older than you.
 You can call me Paige,” she would argue.
 She felt too young to be the recipient of the Southern mannerism that requires children to show deference to adults by addressing them as “Miss” and “Mister,“ “ma’am” or “sir.”

 “Uh-uh,” Darius replied.
 “If Mama heard me calling you anything besides ‘Miss Paige,’ she’d have my hide.”